RalfGunterRotstein/RalfGunterRotstein/README.md

 Hello!
 I’m @RalfGunterRotstein.

-- I’m interested in getting a full time job as a **front-end developer**.
+- I’m interested in getting a full-time job as a **back-end developer**.

 - I have degrees in **Computer Science** and **Digital Games**.

-- In my recent projects I’ve used **React, Vue, jQuery, JS, PHP, MySQL, SASS, CSS and HTML**.
+- In my projects featured here, I’ve used **React, Vue, jQuery, JS, PHP, MySQL, SASS, CSS and HTML**.

 - I’ve also used other tools in the past, such as **C, C++, C# and Python**.

+- Recently, I've been working with automation using **VBA, Selenium and JavaScript**, and focusing my studies on back-end development in C#/.NET.

 - I speak **Portuguese, English, Spanish and French**.